How cases come to court

 The Supreme Court can hear and determine an appeal against a decision made in a civil proceeding other than in the Court of Appeal or High Court only if a statute provides for the bringing of an appeal.

-The Supreme Court can hear and determine criminal appeals specifically authorised by Part 13 or s406A of the Crimes Act or s144A of the Summary Proceedings Act 1957 or s10A or s10B(1) of the Courts Martial Appeals Act 1953.
+The Supreme Court can hear and determine criminal appeals specifically authorised by Part 6 of the Criminal Procedure Act 2011.

 Appeals to the Supreme Court can be heard only with the leave of the court.
 It must not give leave to appeal unless it is satisfied that it is necessary in the interests of justice for the court to hear and determine the proposed appeal.